-Due to all the above mentioned and the limitations imposed by the system, the idea of the project MINI-PLANT FOR PRODUCTION OF COMMONNES was based on the attempt to establish labor process and to build the structure of a possible labor organization that would have the capacity to reproduce social relations in a different production key.
+The idea of the project MINI-PLANT FOR PRODUCTION OF COMMONNES was based on the attempt to establish labor process and to build the structure of a possible labor organization that would have the capacity to reproduce social relations in a different production key.
 Technically speaking, it is a project that takes place in Belgrade, where we are setting a mini recycling plant comprised by three machines that we build ourselves, thus acquiring necessary means for production, which otherwise would be inaccessible due to technological and copyright’s exclusivity of industrial sector.
 The recycled plastics are then used for creating new designed items obtained by compression casting or extrusion, and distributed with economic revenue.
 The work process consists not only of labor, training, etc., but also of the politicization of these processes that happens through meetings and common decision making.
 Since different marginalized groups are included (refugees, secondary raw material collectors, unemployed, etc.), the objective is not solely self-employment and the construction of an economically self-sustained process that identifies an innovative way to create new value by including marginalized and rejected – politicization by putting diversity into an economical relation, it is thinking about the possibility of social equality, commonness and equal redistribution in the practice (the cooperative model).
 Different subjective and economic positions, psychological differences, contributions and commitment, opportunities and abilities, different types of work being done, different ideas about where and how to distribute the product and whether it is alien to those who produce it, these are the standing points from which we try to build new relationships.
 These new relationships arise as a result of practical intervention in order to overcome existing determinations and to make steps towards the production of economical equality, which we consider to be the only true path towards democratization and social equality, that also has the capacity to overcome the representational in culture.

-So, MINI-PLANT FOR PRODUCTION OF COMMONNESS is an experimental collective production recycling plant that explores alternative methods of production, cooperative relationships, self-management and develops the concept of equity with an economic foothold.
+In short, MINI-PLANT FOR PRODUCTION OF COMMONNESS is an experimental collective production recycling plant that explores alternative methods of production, cooperative relationships, self-management and develops the concept of equity with an economic foothold.
 It is a project that implies intervention in the field of work (in culture), its deconstruction and a new creation within the marginal and discarded.
-The production plant for making objects from recycled plastic works through inclusion of marginal social groups (unemployed middle-aged women, refugees, etc.) and as a resources uses the rejected and by-products of a modern capitalist society, whether it’s raw materials (plastic waste) or human resources (refugees as a direct consequence of globalization, the unemployed, etc.).
+The production plant for making objects from recycled plastic works through inclusion of marginal social groups (unemployed persons, refugees, etc.) and as a resources uses the rejected and by-products of a modern capitalist society, whether it’s raw materials (plastic waste) or human resources (refugees as a direct consequence of globalization, the unemployed, etc.).
 In this sense, the project is trying to create a field for the production of new values, but also to create a place where the politicization of production relations will be practically feasible and possible.
 We are discussing an intervention in order to create material conditions for social equity, rather than as it is common practice in a liberal culture, irrespective of them.

 Who are we: